-NO I will not be caught dead wearing man-liners and who the hell is One Direction?
+But NO. I will not be caught dead wearing man-liners (and who the hell is One Direction?)

-Travel is an escape, a catharsis when you are in a gray spot, when you question life, when you are lost and you doubt the credibility of the universe (and History channel).
-But I will not waste time wandering around a stunning destination while subconsciously looking for things that will remind me of the pain, I won’t play Adele while I stab myself with an airline plastic spoon to death.
+Travel is an escape, a catharsis when you are in a gray spot, when you question life’s purpose, when you are lost and you doubt the credibility of the universe (and History channel).
+But I will not waste time wandering across a stunning destination while subconsciously looking for things that will remind me of the pain, I won’t play those Adele tracks while I stab myself with an airline plastic spoon to death.
 Instead, I will play random K-Pop tracks and bastardize its lyrics or lack thereof.

-I will go to a place a do something I don’t usually do–Lock myself in and do nothing but roll back and forth across the room for days.
+I will go to a place and do something I don’t usually do–Lock myself in a room and do nothing but roll back and forth for days.
 Some people call it a “retreat” I call it “man-turbation” a process when men just spend time alone and … wait for it … find himself!

 I decided to stay in a retreat house on top of a mountain and stay there for days.
 Perhaps it will be a perfect spot to give life a big finger!

-Upon arrival, I took my backpack and hopped on the nearest taxi.
-I asked the driver to bring me to Raniban Retreat and gave him around US$20, 30 minutes later the idiot dropped me at the World Peace Pagoda entrance telling me that cars can only go that far.
+Upon arrival in Pokhara, I took my backpack and hopped on the nearest taxi.
+I asked the driver to bring me to Raniban Retreat and gave him around US$20, 30 minutes later the idiot dropped me at the World Peace Pagoda’s entrance telling me that cars can only go that far.
 That means I had to walk my way up with my 25kg on my back to god-knows how far.
 I walked 500 meters on a steep incline cursing and trying to compensate with the amazing view but screw it, that is the exact reason why I hate mountain climbing.
-I am only stand 5’6”, tips the scale at 68kg and never even attempted climbing the stairs of my building.
+I am only 5’6”, tips the scale at 68kg and never even attempted climbing the stairs of my office building.
 Do the physics.